maxhbr/LDBcollector/md/Unicode-TOU.md

             "UNICODE-TOU",
             "Unicode Terms of Use",
             "http://www.unicode.org/terms_of_use.html",
-            "GPL-1+ or Artistic, and Unicode"
+            "GPL-1+ or Artistic, and Unicode",
+            "scancode:unicode-tou"
         ],
         "__impliedComments": [
             [